sacundim/tau-sigma/example-data/README.md

 calibrations, so values for sampling periods lower than say 10 days are questionable.

+There are a few gaps where Greenwich did not record rates for the watch for some days.
+In their analysis the way they handled this was to assume that the watch kept a perfectly steady rate during the gap.
+This can be seen as "flat" valleys or peaks in the daily rate chart.
+The gaps are all relatively short, so again, they likely don't contribute much to the result.

+In any case, the most important thing about this data isn't the exact value of the deviation at any one sampling interval.
+The most important thing, to my judgement, is the shape of the stability curve.

 ![Arnold #36 daily rates](../images/arnold36_frequency.png)

 ![Arnold #36 time errors](../images/arnold36_phase.png)